jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 punctuation

 Uppercase and accents are approached with characters categories.
-A a ? â á à Á À Â å a A Å ? can be seen as the same category so they will all be interpreted as 'a'.
+A a ? â á à Á à Â å a A Å ? can be seen as the same category so they will all be interpreted as 'a'.